Xenia-S/C4-Java-Programming-Principles-of-Software-Design/README.md

 ## IMPORTANT NOTE:

-Some code should be run in a custom Bluej Development Environment designed by educators at the University of Kent.
+In this course I used a custom Bluej Development Environment designed by educators at the University of Kent.
 You can get the IDE from the [Duke University website](https://www.dukelearntoprogram.com//downloads/bluej.php?course=2).

 ---